NexStops

 Route data Until account deletion

-Chat messages 12 months after last activity
+Chat messages 12 months from last activity

-Push token Until disabled
+Push token Until disabled / account deletion

 Monitoring / error logs 30 days raw, 90 days aggregated